Recovery is just a phone call away.

 How is Xanax Addiction Diagnosed?

-Diagnosis begins with a medical history and assessment session where the healthcare provider evaluates the patient’s medical history, drug use patterns, and symptoms.
+Xanax addiction is diagnosed through a medical history and assessment session where the healthcare provider evaluates the patient’s medical history, drug use patterns, and symptoms.

 Then the healthcare provider uses screening tools such as the Screening and Assessment Tools Chart developed by the National Institute on Drug Abuse (NIDA) to help identify the extent of addiction.
 The NIDA chart is a comprehensive guide for evidence-based assessment covering patients of all ages.